Emergency Dentist - East Brunswick, NJ

 Common Dental Emergencies

-Our practice is ready and able to handle the following dental emergencies:
+Our dental office is ready and able to handle the following dental emergencies:

 - Knocked out teeth